mpetrovich/cypress-scenario-runner/README.md

 | `elements should contain:`                | …           |
 | `{element} should not contain {string}`   | …           |

-Parameters appear in `{brackets}` in the table above and in `"double quotes"` in actual scenario.
+Parameters appear in `{brackets}` in step templates and in `"double quotes"` in the scenario.
 For example, this step:

 ```sh
 And I set "email input" to "name@example.com"